bgamer50/numtheory/README.md

 # README

-The finished version of this project will hopefully be a Python library of Number Theory functions.
+This project is a Python library of Number Theory functions.
+It also includes fully usable C versions of those functions, making it useful for C projects as well.

 ## Done:
 	1. Basic modular arithmetic functions (a sample)